L1 Invariants¶

 joins them against the upstream <prefix>_transfer_parents

-matview's per-(child, parent) DISTINCT projection, and emits a
+matview's per-(child, parent) DISTINCT projection and emits a

 row when: